readthedocs/readthedocs.org/docs/user/advertising/advertising-details.rst

 and we try to respect the different viewpoints as much as possible while also accomplishing our own goals.

-We have taken steps to address some of the privacy concerns surrounding GA.
-These steps apply both to analytics collected by Read the Docs and when :ref:`authors enable analytics on their docs <analytics:Enabling Google Analytics on your Project>`.

-* Users can opt-out of analytics by using the Do Not Track feature of their browser.
-* Read the Docs instructs Google to anonymize IP addresses sent to them.
-* The cookie set by GA is a session (non-persistent) cookie rather than the default 2 years.
-* Project maintainers can completely disable analytics on their own projects.
-  Follow the steps in :ref:`analytics:Disabling Google Analytics on your project`.

 Why we use analytics
 ~~~~~~~~~~~~~~~~~~~~